gtk-rs/gtk4-rs/book/src/main_event_loop.md

 ## Conclusion

-You don't want to block the main thread long enough that it is noticable by the user.
+You don't want to block the main thread long enough that it is noticeable by the user.
-But when should you spawn an `async` task, and when should you spawn a task in a separate thread?
+But when should you spawn an `async` task, instead of spawning a task in a separate thread?
 Let's go again through the different scenarios.

-If you spend your time calculating rather than waiting for a web response, your task is [CPU-bound](https://en.wikipedia.org/wiki/CPU-bound).
+If the task spends its time calculating rather than waiting for a web response, it is [CPU-bound](https://en.wikipedia.org/wiki/CPU-bound).
-That means you have to run your task in a separate thread and send results back via a channel.
+That means you have to run the task in a separate thread and let it send results back via a channel.

-If your task is [IO bound](https://en.wikipedia.org/wiki/I/O_bound), it depends on the crates at your disposal Functions from crates using `glib`/`smol`/`async-std` can be spawned on the main loop.
+If your task is [IO bound](https://en.wikipedia.org/wiki/I/O_bound), the answer depends on the crates at your disposal.
+Functions from crates using `glib`/`smol`/`async-std` can be spawned on the main loop.
-This typically leads to straightforward code, which can often avoid synchronization via channels.
+This way, you can often avoid synchronization via channels.
-If the best crate for the job relies on `tokio`, you will have to spawn it with the tokio runtime and send the results via channels.
+If the best crate for the job relies on `tokio`, you will have to spawn it with the tokio runtime and communicate via channels.